pegasystems/docker-pega-web-ready/README.md

 JDBC_INITIAL_SIZE 			| The initial number of connections that are created when the pool is started. | `50` JDBC_CONNECTION_PROPERTIES 	| The connection properties that will be sent to our JDBC driver when establishing new connections.
 Format of the string must be `[propertyName=property;]*`  | `socketTimeout=90`

+### Pega customization

+You can specify a variety settings for nodes in your deployment.

+Name 						| Purpose 	| Default
+--- 						| --- 		| ---
+NODE_TYPE 					| Specify a node type or classification to specialize the processing within this container.  for more information, see  [Node types for on-premises environments](https://community.pega.com/sites/default/files/help_v83/procomhelpmain.htm#engine/node-classification/eng-node-types-ref.htm). |
+PEGA_DIAGNOSTIC_USER 		| Set a Pega diagnostic username to download log files. |
+PEGA_DIAGNOSTIC_PASSWORD 	| Set a secure Pega diagnostic username to download log files. |

 ### Customize the Tomcat runtime

+You can specify a variety settings for the Tomcat server running in your deployment.

 Name 			| Purpose 	| Default
 --- 			| --- 		| ---